• Skip to primary navigation

 • It stops at each floor.

-• It moves precisely to that floor when the corresponding floor no is pressed.
+• It moves precisely to that floor when the corresponding floor number is pressed.

 • It moves up when called from upward and down when called from downward.